projectacrn/acrn-hypervisor/contribute.rst

 * A short and descriptive subject line that is less than 72 characters, followed by a blank line.
-The subject line must include a prefix that identifies the subsystem being changed, followed by a colon, and a short title, for example:  ``doc: update commit guidelines instructions``.
+The subject line must include a prefix that identifies the subsystem being changed, followed by a colon, and a short title, for example:  ``doc: upda  te commit guidelines instructions``.
   (If you're updating an existing file, you can use ``git log <filename>`` to see what developers used as the prefix for previous patches of this file.)